stonehippo/puck/README.md

 The default firmware uses the [Adafruit IO](http://io.adafruit.com) service to send and receive data.
 But with a little alternation, Puck can speak to almost any service that uses MQTT to communicate with devices.

 Using MQTT, Pucks sends it's on/off message to the broker (a service that routes information for MQTT devices), and the broker can then use that information to trigger something else.
-For example, I have set up my Adafruit IO feed for Puck to call  [IFTTT](http://iftt.com), which in turn sends a command to some connected lighting in my house.
+For example, I have set up my Adafruit IO feed for Puck to be monitoried by [IFTTT](http://iftt.com), which in turn sends a command to some connected lighting in my house.
 Just by flipping Puck over, I can turn those lights on or off.

 ### So, it's a switch, then?
 Why not just use an actual _switch_?
 Or what about an app?